Home Car Shopping Best Hyundai Santa Fe Years to Buy Used

 Is the Hyundai Santa Fe a Good SUV?

 The answer to this question depends on which generation you choose.
 The fourth generation offers the best combination of price, features, and reliability, covering the years between 2019 and 2023.
-Any older and you’re looking at an SUV loaded with features and styling but with only average repair and reliability ratings and a few big red flags regarding recalls.
+Go older, and you’re looking at an SUV loaded with features and styling, but with only average repair and reliability ratings and a few big red flags regarding recalls.

 Does the Hyundai Santa Fe Have a Hybrid Option?

-Yes, 2024 and newer Santa Fe SUVs offer a hybrid engine option, as did the previous fourth-generation model, but only after 2021.
+Yes, 2024 and newer Santa Fe SUVs offer a hybrid engine option, as did the previous fourth-generation model, but only starting in 2021.

 How Much Can the Hyundai Santa Fe Tow?

 Tow ratings vary by generation.
 When equipped with a V6, most Santa Fe models can tow up to 5,000 pounds.
-Early 4-cylinder models range between 2,000 and 3,500 pounds.
-The fifth-generation Santa Fe is tow-rated up to 4,500 pounds.
+Early 4-cylinder models are rated between 2,000 and 3,500 pounds.
+The fifth-generation Santa Fe is tow-rated up to 4,500 pounds in the XRT trim.

 What Are the Most Reliable Years for the Hyundai Santa Fe?